meese-wj/REWL_Simulator/README.md

 ## Code Basics
 The goal for this code base is for it to be written in `C++` and built with `cmake` across different platforms.
 Currently it has only been tested on Linux systems.
 This section will be updated as more of the code is developed.

+## System Requirements
+The code base requires the `std::filesystem` which was officially adopted in the `C++17` standard.
+It is recommended that a recent enough compiler is used, or else pieces of the `filesystem` will be scattered through the standard library in `iomanip` and `std::experimental::filesystem`, and so the compilation with `make` will fail.
+On Intel 64-bit systems, successful compilation is achieved with `GNU 9.x` and `OpenMPI 4.x` or newer.

 ### Code Installation
 First, clone this repo directly.
 Suppose the relative path to the clone is then `repo_path`.
 Then `cd` into that directory as `cd repo_path`.
 Next create a build directory within the cloned source. _It is not recommended to build in-source!_ From the Unix terminal, execute the following
 ```bash